 Additional dental implants

-While All-on-4® treatment uses a minimum of four dental implants per jaw, additional implants may be necessary to help stabilise an implant bridge.
-The length of conventional implants placed in the upper jaw is between 8mm–15mm.
+While full arch treatment involves using a minimum of four dental implants per jaw, additional implants may be necessary to help stabilise an implant bridge.
+The length of conventional implants placed in the upper jaw is between 8mm–15mm, pterygoid and zygomatic implants are longer in length.

 Pterygoid implants